simpeter/apd/docs/lab0.md

    We recommend you save your data and create a new experiment whenever you can.
 If you do have a need to extend the nodes, do not extend them by more than one day. **We will terminate any cluster running for more than 48 hours**.

+3. If you want to change the default shell, go to `Manage Account` -> `Default Shell`